dougeby/IntuneDocs/intune/kiosk-settings.md

 - **User account type**: Your options:

   - **Autologon**: For kiosks in public-facing environments with autologon enabled, a user with the least privilege (such as the local standard user account) should be used.
 To configure an Azure Active Directory (AD) account for kiosk mode, use the `AzureAD\user@contoso.com` format.
-  - **Local user account**: Enter the local (to the device) user account or the Azure AD account log in associated with the kiosk app.
+  - **Local user account**: Enter the local (to the device) user account or the Azure AD account login associated with the kiosk app.
 For accounts joined to Azure AD domains, enter the account using the `domain\username@tenant.org` format.

 #### Multi-app kiosks
 Apps in this mode are available on the Start menu.
 These apps are the only apps the user can open.